 The U.S. State Department attempts to be neutral in part because the United States is a Minsk Group co-chair and mediator.
 Congress has tended to favor Armenia.
 It passed P.L.
 102-511, October 24, 1992, Sec.
 907, a ban on direct U.S. aid to Azerbaijan to pressure Baku to lift its blockade of Armenia and Karabakh.
-Subsequent legislation modified the ban, but retained it.
-P.L.
-106-429, November 6, 2000, the Foreign Operations Appropriations Act for 2001, retains the ban with the same exemptions as in FY2000.
+Subsequent legislation modified the ban but retained it.
+Both houses have agreed to H.Rept.
+107-346, the foreign operations appropriations bill for 2002, which, for the first time, grants the President authority to waive 907.